aiedwardyi/synapse3d/CURRENT_SPRINT.md

 ## Known issues

-- Continuous speech recognition can intermittently stop capturing until the page is reloaded.
-A recognizer-recycle fix (rebuild the recognizer on end/error, plus an inactivity watchdog) is planned next.
+- Voice commands have a noticeable delay before the note opens, worst on the first command of a session and faster afterward.
+Recognition is fine; the delay is the post-transcript pipeline (speech-final pause, a network round trip to the intent model, and cold-start on the first call).
+A faster intent model plus connection warmup is planned.

 ## Future work

 Pick one when ready:
 1. **Media node previews:** image/video previews on nodes.
 Adds render cost and depends on the vault carrying media plus embed parsing; scope deliberately.
-2. **Voice recognizer reliability:** rebuild the recognizer instance on end/error and add an inactivity watchdog so listening recovers without a page reload.
+2. **Voice latency polish:** use a faster model for intent matching and warm the network connection on voice start so the first command is not slow.
 3. **v1.5:** semantic clustering via embeddings, attribute-based coloring, topology toggles.
 4. **Smoothing tuning panel if needed:** only if real usage shows jitter or lag.
 5. **Custom gesture classifier:** a small model over landmark sequences for gestures the tracker does not ship.